-By August 1935 nine of the 11 original owners in the one acre (Parahirahi C1) were dead and not succeeded to.
+By August 1935 nine of the 11 original owners in the one acre (Parahirahi C1) had passed and were not succeeded to.
 In order to protect the 1 acre, that they still held, from further alienation rather than appoint successors a committee of management was appointed to represent the original owners that retained the one acre – the Parahirahi C1 Trust.
 This is now the Parahirahi Ngawha Waiariki Trust.

 The Ngawha Waiariki are healing waters.
 They heal physically and they have the ability to give sustenance to our wairua.